marcinincreo/silverstripe-theme/README.md

  This adds a watcher to all .SS, .js, .scss, .css and images files.

  .SCSS files will be compiled throgh compass into .CSS files.

+# Known issues

+ * `ViewableData::ThemeDir()` in SS4 is broken after moving to cascading themes (see issue: `https://github.com/silverstripe/silverstripe-framework/issues/6030`). {$ThemeDir} is disabled in the theme until SS4 Framework is fixed.